notesofcliff/delve/README.md

 ## Overview

-Flashlight is an enterprise-grade platform for ingesting, analyzing, and deriving insights from any data source.
+Delve is an enterprise-grade platform for ingesting, analyzing, and deriving insights from any data source.
 Key capabilities include:

 - **Data Integration**
   - REST API endpoints